samie-hash/insurance-prediction/README.md

 *Vintage*	Number of Days, Customer has been associated with the company

 *Response*	1 : Customer is interested, 0 : Customer is not interested

+Link to the web application can be found in https://hamoye-insurance-prediction.herokuapp.com/